 Todd ended up living a double life.
 She earned a doctorate degree and taught public relations for 17 years at the university level.
-However, her dirty little secret was that she’s really an artist at heart.
+However, her dirty little secret was that really she was an artist at heart.
 She tried to live two existences, creating her art at night and any free weekends she could sneak in, but it just wasn’t enough time to explore her passion.
 So, she put her octogenarian mother into shock by resigning from her tenured professor position to follow her bliss of art.

-I am a memoir artist and storyteller.
+I am a memoir artist and sculptor.

 I hand-build expressive female heads and torsos from clay, each imbued with a story to tell.